Practical info

 The running track of the Kind Baudouin Stadium will be split into relay zones for 20 teams each.
 All your team’s relays will be done in your designated zone.
 That way you know where to be as a team and your runners won’t have to move between zones.
 A sign will be placed at each zone, indicating which 20 teams will use it, ordered per number.

 No, that’s not allowed.
-Click HERE to view the rulebook of the DHL Ekiden.
+Click HERE to view the rulebook of the Brussels Ekiden.

 No, that’s not allowed.
-Click HERE to view the rulebook of the DHL Ekiden.
+Click HERE to view the rulebook of the Brussels Ekiden.

 All participants are allowed to use the free storage room, located in the Hall of Honour of the stadium.